stainsby/dga-sync/README.md

 ```

 At this point, a directory called `data` under the current working directory
-will have be created and will contain the downloaded resources plus a metadata
+will have been created and will contain the downloaded resources plus a metadata
 file created by dga-sync:
 ```
 $ ls -lhA data